-Since Dr. Haynes accepted the call to become Senior Pastor of Friendship-West Baptist Church, the church has grown numerically and in ministry to the Dallas community and around the world.
-Friendship-West has moved three times under the leadership of Haynes in order to accommodate its growth.
-When Friendship-West moved to its’ Kiest location, it moved to a community characterized by crime and violence.
+Dr. Haynes accepted the call to become Senior Pastor of Friendship-West Baptist Church in 1983.
+Since then the church has grown numerically and in ministry to the Dallas community and around the world.
+Friendship-West has moved three times under his leadership in order to accommodate its growth.
+When Friendship-West moved to its Kiest location, it moved to a community characterized by crime and violence.
 Dr. Haynes led Friendship-West to work with local officials and neighborhood groups in such a way that the community experienced a slashing of the crime rate, and the neighborhood association was organized and headquartered at Friendship-West.
 Many city services came to the area, that had been historically neglected and underserved, and the community was transformed.

-Friendship-West outgrew the Kiest location and moved to its’ present site on Wheatland Road; the Kiest location has been transformed into the Frederick Douglass Human Services and Justice Center.
+Friendship-West outgrew the Kiest location and moved to its present site on Wheatland Road; the Kiest location has been transformed into the Frederick Douglass Human Services and Justice Center.
 As the name suggests, the church continues to address the ills and meet the needs of the local community.
 After trips to Zimbabwe and South Africa, Haynes led Friendship-West to adopt churches in both countries.
-The Emmanuel Baptist church has been able to build a worship facility, school and health clinic because of the generosity of Friendship-West.
-Dr. Haynes went to Haiti in the aftermath of the tragic earthquake in 2010 and Friendship-West adopted a village and has created water resources through wells that have been constructed, again, through the generosity of Friendship-West.
+The Emmanuel Baptist church has been able to build a worship facility, school and health clinic with great assistance from Friendship-West.
+Dr. Haynes went to Haiti in the aftermath of the tragic earthquake in 2010 and Friendship-West adopted a village and has created water resources through wells that have been constructed.

 Dr. Haynes is a committed community activist who has formed alliances with local community leaders and Dallas city officials to fight domestic violence and poverty by organizing a Faith Summit on Poverty.
 He has worked with the Center for Responsible Lending in order to fight economic predators in Texas and across the nation that engage in predatory lending.
 Dr. Haynes is frequently invited to the White House in order to address issues ranging from the state of the economy to voting and civil rights.
-He was publicly applauded by President Barack Obama for the THRIVE Leadership and Internship program that began in the summer of 2014, employing nearly 100 young black males between the ages of 16-19.
-The young men interned with local businesses and the church and were paid $10 an hour while working, receiving mentoring, touring colleges and universities and engaging in community service.
+He was publicly applauded by President Barack Obama for the THR!VE Intern and Leadership Program that began in the summer of 2014, employing nearly 100 young black males between the ages of 16-19.
+The young men intern with local businesses and the church and are paid $10 an hour while working, receiving mentoring, touring colleges and universities and engaging in community service.

-Dr. Haynes is committed to education and has led Friendship-West to donate over a million dollars to Historically Black Colleges and Universities and over 2 million dollars in scholarship aid to students who are members of the church and community.
+Dr. Haynes is committed to education and has led Friendship-West to donate over a million dollars to Historically Black Colleges and Universities and over $2 million in scholarship aid to students who are members of the church and greater Dallas community.

 Dr. Haynes has received numerous awards and honors for his ministry and activism.
-Ebony Magazine named him to its’ Power 100 list of most influential African Americans in 2012.
+Ebony Magazine named him to its Power 100 list of most influential African Americans in 2012.
 He has been inducted into the National Black College Alumni Hall of Fame.
-Dr. Haynes was honored to give remarks at the Memorial service of one of the most respected world leaders of the 20th and 21st centuries, President Nelson Mandela.
+He was honored to give remarks at the memorial service of one of the most respected world leaders of the 20th and 21st centuries, President Nelson Mandela.
 This privilege was even more special because it took place in the same sanctuary that the Rev. Dr. Martin Luther King, Jr. gave his very last sermon, the Washington National Cathedral.
-The Congressional Black Caucus honored Haynes by having him serve as the featured speaker at its’ Annual Prayer Breakfast in 2011, a prestigious honor.
-These are just a few of the significant honors, which are in the hundreds, bestowed upon Haynes for his servant leadership.
+Dr. Haynes was the featured speaker at The Congressional Black Caucus' Annual Prayer Breakfast in 2011, a prestigious honor.

 Dr. Haynes is the author of “Healing Our Broken Village,” which seeks to address the issues that have contributed to broken communities and lives.
 He also authored “Soul Fitness,” an inspirational and motivational daily devotional.